Virgin River Rim Trail For Mountain Biking

 Note: In June 2016, the trail to the east of Navajo Lake appeared to have little maintenance and tons of deadfall.
 It was impassible in many places.

-Overall, Virgin River Rim Trail is the 16th most popular mountain bike trail of all 73 mountain biking rides in Utah.
+Overall, Virgin River Rim Trail is the 14th most popular mountain bike trail of all 73 mountain biking rides in Utah.
+Several of the better mountain bike trails are nearby Virgin River Rim Trail including Bunker Creek Trail, Birch Spring Knoll and Dark Hollow Trail.